qdrant/landing_page/qdrant-landing/content/articles/cars-recognition.md

 to limit the evaluation.
 Similar to `Quaterion.fit()` used for training, [`Quaterion.evaluate()`](https://quaterion.qdrant.tech/quaterion.main.html#quaterion.main.Quaterion.evaluate) runs a complete evaluation loop.
 It takes the following as arguments:
-- An `Evaluator` instance created with given evaluation metrics,and a `Sampler`,
+- An `Evaluator` instance created with given evaluation metrics and a `Sampler`,
 - The `SimilarityModel` to be evaluated,
 - And the evaluation dataset.